25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

   - In another region
   - in another AWS account
   - Within the same region if everything was deleted
-- Wouldn’t it be great, if all our infrastructure was... code?
+- Wouldn't it be great, if all our infrastructure was... code?
 - That code would be deployed and create / update / delete our infrastructure

 ## CloudFormation